 On Thursday, there was finally an issue that united them — “The Lens”.

-Before the 8:30 a.m. city council meeting, and before the council approved negotiations for the pier, around a dozen Occupy protesters held signs at the step of city hall asking for a referendum on the pier.
+Before the 8:30 a.m. city council meeting, and before the, around a dozen Occupy protesters held signs at the step of city hall asking for a referendum on the pier.

 Inside during “open forum”, the messages of limited government, low taxes and a choice on the pier came from both sides.